robontics2022/robontics2022.github.io/index.md

 ---
-title: 'RobOntics 2021'
+title: 'RobOntics 2022'
 layout: single
 author_profile: false
-excerpt: '2nd edition of the Ontologies for Autonomous Robots Workshop'
+excerpt: '3rd edition of the Ontologies for Autonomous Robots Workshop'
 header:
   overlay_image: /images/banner.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Ontologies for Autonomous Robotics (ROBONTICS 2021) @ [FOIS 2021](https://fois2021.inf.unibz.it/), part of [Bolzano Summer of Knowledge (BOSK 2021)](https://summerofknowledge.inf.unibz.it/), Bolzano, Italy
+International Workshop on Ontologies for Autonomous Robotics (ROBONTICS 2022) @ [JOWO 2022](https://www.iaoa.org/jowo/2022/), Jönköping, Sweden

 <span style="color:red">**COVID-19 related update**</span>

-We encourage researchers interested in the fields of robotics and knowledge engineering to submit short (5-6 pages) or long (10-12 pages) research papers by July 16th 2021; accepted papers will be published in a JOWO proceedings volume in 2021.
+We encourage researchers interested in the fields of robotics and knowledge engineering to submit short (5-6 pages) or long (10-12 pages) research papers by June 7th 2022; accepted papers will be published in a JOWO proceedings volume in 2022.

-Researchers with accepted papers will be invited to present at the RobOntics 2021 workshop, which is planned to be a hybrid (online and, if conditions allow, pysical event).
+Researchers with accepted papers will be invited to present at the RobOntics 2022 workshop, which is planned to be a hybrid (online and, if conditions allow, pysical event).

 **WORKSHOP MOTIVATION**